Children's groups

 Museum of Resistance and Deportation

-As the exhibition rooms can't accommodate a whole class, the museum offers you a workshop tour supervised by two mediators: while the1st group tours the museum, the second takes part in a workshop.
+As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.

-Visit: discover the history of the Second World War, the Resistance and deportation through the museum's collections, and immerse yourself in the daily life of French people in the early 1940s.
+Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.

-Workshop: how to grasp the impact of the history of the Second World War on the scale of a lifetime?
-How do we cope with the upheavals of everyday life?
-How can we keep in mind that, for our contemporaries, the future was unwritten?
-Immerse yourself in Jeanne Oudot's diary, and discover how history, big and small, resonated with each other.
+Workshop: How can we grasp the impact of World War II on the scale of a lifetime?
+How can we cope with the upheavals of everyday life?
+How can we keep in mind that, for those living at the time, the future was not written?
+Delve into Jeanne Oudot's personal diary and discover, page after page, how small and large-scale history resonate.

 Group size: 1 class divided into 2 groups (up to 18 students per group)